ttyo/Facial-Emotion-Detection/README.md

-# Facial Expression Recognition Using Prior Attention
+# Facial Expression Recognitions Using Prior Attention

 ## Table of contents